uMarketingSolutions/uMarketingSuite.StarterKit/README.md

 ## Requirements
 The Umbraco website database is not included in this repository as SQLite is NOT supported by uMarketingSuite, it needs to be a SQL Server database or a LocalDB.

+## Try Now
+You can try this starterkit directly in your browser using GitHub Codespaces.

 ## Credentials